ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md

 	* `ansible-playbook /etc/ansible/roles/filebeat-playbook.yml`
 	* `ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml`

-Note that  'filebeat-playbook.yml & metricbeat-playbook.yml' will only configue the servers whose IPs' are listed under [webservers] in the '/etc/ansible/hosts' file.
+Note that  `filebeat-playbook.yml & metricbeat-playbook.yml` will only configue the servers whose IPs' are listed under [webservers] in the `/etc/ansible/hosts' file.
-Also note that the `install_elk.yml` play will only configure the servers whose IPs' are listed under [elkservers] in the '/etc/ansible/hosts' file.
+Also note that the `install_elk.yml` play will only configure the servers whose IPs' are listed under [elkservers] in the `/etc/ansible/hosts` file.

-After configuring the play file of a given playbook, run: 'ansible-playbook [name-of-play].yml' to ensure a successful output.
+After configuring the play file of a given playbook, run: `ansible-playbook [name-of-play].yml` to ensure a successful output.
 You may need to troubleshoot for errors.